hicksjoseph/CloudCoreo/pages/jobs/backend_developer.md

 ### Responsibilities:
 * Build, maintain and refine high performance, scalable systems, serving an essential function in all groundwork, infrastructure and product discussions from conception to completion
-* Develop elegant solutions to complex problems
+* Develop elegant solutions to complex problems across distribued and loosely coupled systems
 * Contribute to a future-ready, high quality and performant code base
 * Share technical solutions and product ideas through design review, code review and technology discussions

 ### Desired skills:
-* 5+ years of experience in a relevant role, preferably in a commercial environment
+* 10+ years of experience in a relevant role
-* Expert understanding of core back-end web technologies including Ruby
+* Expert understanding of core back-end web technologies including Ruby, GO, Python or similar
 * Experienced Architect level developer
-* Analytical mind for back end processing using Ruby
+* Analytical mind for back end processing and distrubuted systems
+* Experience with container technologies
 * Ability to write high-performance, reusable code
 * Experience understanding complex workflows
 * Experience integrating with AWS using AWS APIs
 * Knowledge of version control systems
-* Bachelor or graduate degree in Computer Science or a related technical field
+* Bachelor or graduate degree in Computer Science, Electrical Engineering or a related technical field
 * Proven problem solver
 * Compiler knowledge is a plus